-If I am working, I make sure to focus on the task at hand.
+If I am working, I focus on the task at hand.
 If one of my children comes in needing something, I ask them to give me five minutes to finish my task.
-Once I have completed (or at least come to a stopping point), I focus entirely on the things my child needs.
-Giving my full attention to the task in front of me, even for a short amount of time, helps my productivity and keeps stress levels down.
+Once I have completed (or at least come to a stopping point), I focus entirely on my child’s needs.
+Giving my full attention to the task in front of me, even for a short time, helps my productivity and keeps my stress levels down.

 3. Combine mental and physical tasks.

 I have become a pro at getting the most out of the time I do “mindless” work.
 For instance, I’ll listen to or watch a presentation or video while I fold laundry.
 Or I will make a list of my to-do’s for the day while eating breakfast.
 Or I will make some necessary phone calls while I’m on my morning walk while my kids ride bikes.
 If you can combine physical (but mindless) tasks with mental tasks, you will save a bit of time and stress.

 4. Plan ahead as much as possible.

 I am a planner by nature, but I always have a better week when I plan my days on Sunday evenings.
 I use a paper planner because I’m just old-fashioned that way.
 Every Sunday, I will write down my schedule and all the things I need to accomplish that week.
 Each evening before bed, I will glance at my list to see what I may need to prepare for the coming day.

 5. Stay organized.

 Organization has always been key for me.
 Keeping my office organized helps me to focus on my work mentally.
 Keeping my home organized helps me get things done quickly and efficiently, whether it’s making dinner or preparing some crafts to keep the kids busy.